apache/arrow-site/committers.md

 ### Committers

-Contributors who have demonstrated a sustained commitment to the project, may be invited by the PMC to become [committers](https://www.apache.org/foundation/how-it-works.html#committers).
+Contributors who have demonstrated a sustained commitment to the project may be invited by the PMC to become [committers](https://www.apache.org/foundation/how-it-works.html#committers).
 Committers are authorized to merge code patches to the project's repositories and serve as non-voting project maintainers.
 See the